 There is as yet no cure for multiple sclerosis.
 However, multiple sclerosis therapy can help slow the progression of the disease and control symptoms as well as treat flare-ups.
 In combination, these multiple sclerosis treatments can help people living with the disease to improve their quality of life and functioning.

-Medications used in multiple sclerosis therapy include corticosteroids to reduce inflammation, disease-modifying drugs such as interferon, muscle relaxants, drugs that treat bladder or bowel control problems, and antidepressants.
-Complementary multiple sclerosis therapy that may be provided includes physical therapy to help improve or maintain physical function, exercise programs, nutritional support, stress management strategies, and lifestyle changes to help patients improve overall health and cope with symptoms and limitations of the disease.
+Medications used in multiple sclerosis treatment include corticosteroids to reduce inflammation, disease-modifying drugs such as interferon, muscle relaxants, drugs that treat bladder or bowel control problems, and antidepressants.
+Complementary multiple sclerosis treatment that may be provided includes physical therapy to help improve or maintain physical function, exercise programs, nutritional support, stress management strategies, and lifestyle changes to help patients improve overall health and cope with symptoms and limitations of the disease.

 The Multiple Sclerosis Center at Brigham and Women's Hospital offers a full range of specialized multiple sclerosis therapy services from our experienced and caring staff, using the latest innovations in treatment as well as monitoring for signs of progressing disease.
 The Center's new MRI scanner employs one-of-a-kind technology that constructs 3D images of the brain to measure the volume of multiple sclerosis lesions and, over time, whether or not they are growing.
 The Center also has its own immunology laboratory dedicated to blood testing for patients with multiple sclerosis.

 The Center is part of our Department of Neurology, which provides comprehensive neurological care for patients with all types of neurologic diseases, including Parkinson's disease treatment and stroke treatment.
 Our Boston neurology specialists strive to provide patient-focused, world-class medical care for the entire spectrum of neurological diseases.